 This Stuffed Acorn Squash is filled with wild rice, dried cranberries, and pecans.
 It’s wonderful as a vegetarian side dish or a complete meal!

-I discovered this excellent Wild Rice Stuffed Acorn Squash recipe c/o Martha Stewart years ago when I was embracing my turkey-less lifestyle.
+I discovered this excellent Wild Rice Stuffed Acorn Squash recipe c/o Martha Stewart years ago when I was hosting a large group and trying to accommodate a few vegetarian diets.

-Thanksgiving would never be right without the glorious side dishes, but I still wanted something more substantial to replace the bird.
+Thanksgiving would never be right without the glorious side dishes, but I still wanted something more substantial to replace the bird for them.
 Something tasty.
 Filling.
 Meaty, without the meat.
 And none of this gross Tofurky business that everyone raves about.

 The sweet dried cranberries, toasted pecans, and wild rice are such a great combination and balance out the roasted acorn squash perfectly!